-Live/Work Dwelling: See "Dwelling, Live/Work."
+LOD: Live/Work Dwelling: See "Dwelling, Live/Work."

-LOD (Limestone Overlay District): Limestone Overlay District, as defined in Chapter 4.05.01 of the Zoning Ordinance.
+LOD (Limestone Conglomerate Overlay District): Limestone Overlay District, as defined in Section Chapter 4-1900 .05.01 of the Zoning Ordinance.

 Lodging Unit: Rooms or connected group of rooms forming a single habitable unit used or intended to be used for living and sleeping only on a transient basis.
-Lodging units may contain independent kitchen facilities.
+Lodging units do not may contain independent kitchen facilities.
 However, rooms available for occupancy on a rental or lease basis for less than 1 week are considered lodging units even if they contain independent kitchen facilities.

 Lot: A parcel of subdivided land occupied, or to be occupied, by one or more buildings and accessory buildings, and open space, and other requirements of the provisions of this Ordinance.
 "Lot" shall include the words "plot" and "parcel".
-The term "lot" does not include land identified on a legally recorded subdivision plat filed among the land records of Loudoun County as an "outlot" as referenced in Section 10.04.A.4.
+The term "lot" does not include land identified on a legally recorded subdivision plat filed among the land records of Loudoun County as an "outlot" as referenced in Chapter 9.01.D.2.cSection 10.04.A.4.